Tell me more ×

 I know for a fact that many labs are very interested in getting bioinformaticians, so it shouldn't be hard if you are not looking for a great salary (which you shouldn't be: this is a career investment).

-Personally, I have seen some people very good in Master totally screw up there PhD.
-And other people not doing very good in Master but doing a great PhD after and get an academic position.
-PhD is long time, so be sure that you like the subject, be sure that you can publish with the subject.
+Personally, I have seen some people that were very good in their Masters totally screw up their PhD.
+And other people are not doing very good in the Masters but doing a great PhD after and get an academic position.
+A PhD is long time, so be sure that you like the subject, be sure that you can publish within the subject.
 You have to be comfortable with the people you will working with.
-If you can work with the people that will offer you a PhD before starting the PhD, that a very good point.
+If you can work with the people that will offer you a PhD before starting the PhD, that is a very good point.
 That maybe out of the question but even after 6 months or one year, if you see that not doing it, that better to leave and try to find another PhD.
-You can do well on your second PhD and get an academic position, I known somebody who have done this.
+You can do well on your second PhD and get an academic position, I know someone who has done this.

-If you don't find a PhD that you feel good for you it's definitely better to wait.
+If you don't find a PhD that you feel is good for you it's definitely better to wait.
 Going back to work or doing an other Master, but in a related field.
-That give you more experiment and more time for find a good PhD subject.
+That gives you more experience and more time to find a good PhD subject.

 Some questions that may help you:

-• Is you mentor get previous PhD candidate and how the PhD candidate end up.
+• Did you mentor have previous PhD candidates and how did those PhD candidates end up?
 Generally when there is not a full transparency from the mentor there is a problem.

-• Do you feel comfortable with the subject or is look too hard ?
+• Do you feel comfortable with the subject or does it look too hard?
 Especially if you have to write a program or build an experiment.
 You have to estimate the time that it will take you and if you can get publication from this.
-Some mentor don't hesitate to take a PhD candidate just for coding as cheap workforce.
+Some mentors don't hesitate to take a PhD candidate just for coding as cheap workforce.